-Chris Cerf recently stepped down as Superintendent of the Newark, New Jersey public schools and previously was New Jersey’s Commissioner of Education.
+Chris Cerf recently stepped down as Superintendent of Newark Public Schools and previously was New Jersey’s Commissioner of Education.
 In that role, he oversaw 2,500 public schools, 1.4 million students and 110,000 teachers in over 600 school districts.
 Between 2004 and 2009, he was Deputy Chancellor of the New York City Department of Education where he led organizational strategy, innovation, labor relations and all matters pertaining to recruiting, supporting, developing and evaluating the nearly 80,000 teachers and 1,450 principals who work in the nation’s largest school district.